MitchellGray100/InferenceServing/MiniTen_System_Design.md

 Kubernetes Service load-balances traffic across ready pods
 ```

-Caveat:

-Sharing one PVC across multiple replicas may require a storage class with compatible access mode, such as ReadWriteMany.
-For MVP and local development, PVC caching still helps with restarts and single-node deployments.
+MVP storage rule:

+MiniTen uses a shared PVC-backed Hugging Face cache by default.
+When autoscaling creates more than one replica for a deployment, the configured storage class must support mounting that cache across replicas with a compatible access mode such as `ReadWriteMany`.

+If the local or cloud cluster does not support a compatible shared volume mode, the deployment may still run with one replica, but multi-replica autoscaling with a shared cache is not guaranteed.

 ---